 In this video the video host shows us some power jacks…but he doesn’t specify the brand.
 It gives you a good idea of what power jacks do though.

-5) SnapPad Rubber Shoes for Landing Gear
+5) SnapPad Rubber Shoes for Round Landing Feet

 What are SnapPads?